ethereum/homestead-guide/source/index.rst

    :align: center

-The Ethereum Homestead Documentation describes the Ethereum blockchain network and its second major software update, Homestead.
+The Ethereum Homestead Documentation describes the Ethereum blockchain network as of its second major software update, Homestead.

-The Ethereum volunteer :ref:`community` that maintains the documentation welcomes your suggestions and also welcomes new :ref:`contributors`.
+The Ethereum volunteer :ref:`community` maintains the documentation and welcomes :ref:`contributors`.

 Contents